 1. Within Unincorporated Cobb County:

-"Effective Monday, March 6, 2017, all requests for [fire marshall] plan review appointments must be scheduled through our [FMO] online process."
+All requests for [fire marshall] plan review appointments must be scheduled through our [FMO] online process.

 - Plan Review Appointment Request